Human Resources

 4. Work Environment:

 Incumbent of the position performs generally in a typical office setting with appropriate climate controls.
 Frequent travel and exposure to outside weather conditions.
-Tasks require variety of physical activities, periodically involving muscular strain, such as walking, standing, stooping, sitting, and reaching.
+Tasks require variety of physical activities, periodically involving muscular strain, such as walking, standing, stooping, sitting, reaching.
 Talking, hearing and seeing essential to job performance.
 Common eye, hand, finger, leg and foot dexterity exist.
 Mental application utilizes memory for details, verbal instructions, emotional stability and discriminating thinking.

 Employee Benefits